Phrase-Instance Alignment for Generalized Referring Segmentation: Experiments

 \subsection{Experimental Setup}

 \parag{Datasets and Evaluation Metrics.} Our experiments are conducted on two primary benchmarks in GRES: gRefCOCO~\cite{liu_gres_2023} and Ref-ZOM~\cite{hu_beyond_2023}, which derive images from COCO dataset~\cite{lin_microsoft_2014, yu_modeling_2016, mao_generation_2016}.
+The ground-truth instance-level masks are already provided in both gRefCOCO and Ref-ZOM.
 We assess \archname{} using standard metrics on the gRefCOCO~\cite{liu_gres_2023} and Ref-ZOM~\cite{hu_beyond_2023} datasets.
 For gRefCOCO, we employ cIoU, gIoU, and N-acc metrics, while for Ref-ZOM, we use mIoU, oIoU, and Acc metrics.
-Detailed descriptions of these datasets and metrics are provided in the supplementary material.

 \parag{Implementation Details.} Our model is implemented in PyTorch.
-Our model uses Swin-Transformer-B~\cite{liu_swin_2021} as the visual encoder and we adopt RoBERTa~\cite{liu_roberta_2019} as our text encoder.
+Our model uses Swin-Transformer-B~\cite{liu_swin_2021} as the visual encoder and we adopt BERT~\cite{liu_roberta_2019} as our text encoder.
 The visual encoder is initialized with classification weights pre-trained on ImageNet22K~\cite{russakovsky_imagenet_2015}.
-We use $K = 9$ blocks of Phrase-Object Transformer in total.
+We use $K = 9$ blocks of transformer decoder in total.
 We resize the image input to the resolution of $480 \times 480$ for both training and evaluation.
 We use the AdamW~\cite{loshchilov_decoupled_2018} optimizer with a batch size of 32.
 The learning rate is set to $10^{-4}$ and linear decreasing to $10^{-6}$ in 20 epochs.
 The entire training process takes approximately 24 hours on four NVIDIA A5000 GPUs.
+More details of our experiential setup are provided in Supplementary Materials.